 Rule 1.
 Purpose

 Ariz.
 Const.
 Art.
-6, §42, which was adopted by the voters at the November 1992 general election, requires the Court to adopt, and administer for all judges and justices who stand for retention, a process for evaluating judicial performance.
+6, § 42, which was adopted by the voters at the November 1992 general election, requires the Court to adopt, and administer for all judges and justices (hereinafter referred to as “judges”) who stand for retention, a process for evaluating judicial performance.
 These rules are intended to implement Art.
-6, §42 through adoption of a judicial performance review process which will assist voters in evaluating the performance of judges and justices standing for retention; facilitate self-improvement of all judges and justices subject to retention; promote appropriate judicial assignments; assist in identifying needed judicial education programs; and otherwise generally promote the goals of judicial performance review, which are to protect judicial independence while fostering public accountability of the judiciary.
+6, § 42 through adoption of a judicial performance review process which will assist voters in evaluating the performance of judges standing for retention; facilitate self-improvement of all judges subject to retention; assist in identifying needed judicial education programs; and otherwise generally promote the goals of judicial performance review, which are to protect judicial independence while fostering public accountability of the judiciary.

 Rule 2.
 Commission on Judicial Performance Review